Alain296/PLSQL-Capstone-Project-AUCA-2025-GrpA_26450_Mugabo_Artisanal-Coffee-Roastery-Management-System_DB/README.md

 ```

 #### 📝 Explanation:
-* .CUSTOMERS is the left table — we want to include all customers.
+* CUSTOMERS is the left table — we want to include all customers.
-* .ORDERS is the right table — we include matching orders if they exist.
+* ORDERS is the right table — we include matching orders if they exist.
-* .If a customer has never placed an order, their order_date will show as NULL.
+* If a customer has never placed an order, their order_date will show as NULL.

 ### ❄️ 3.Cross Join:

-* .Suppose you want to evaluate all possible combinations of customers and available coffee products — maybe to plan promotional offers or theoretical pairings.
+* Suppose you want to evaluate all possible combinations of customers and available coffee products — maybe to plan promotional offers or theoretical pairings.
 A cross join produces a Cartesian product of two tables, combining each row of the first table with every row of the second.

 ```sql